jeromebader/json_btc_block/README.md

-# Python JSON Parser for BTC Block transactions
+# Python JSON Parser for transactions in BTC Block
 This Python flask app parses a Block of the BTC blockchain to analyse transactions.

 You can upload a json file via Flask frontend and see some key results on the result page.